aary4nnnn/SmartTaskPlanner/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements, please feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-(You would typically create a new file named LICENSE and put the full MIT license text in it).